liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 A service's global information applies to all of its entities.
 So, let's specify this information first.
-Select the *Service Builder* node in the upper left corner of the overview mode of for your `service.xml` file.
+Select the *Service Builder* node in the upper left corner of the Overview mode of for your `service.xml` file.
 The main section of our view now shows the Service Builder form in which we can enter our service's global information.
 The fields include the service's package path, author, and namespace options.
 Here are the values we'll use for our example service: